manolina-13/LLD-MMRI-MedSAM2-inference/README.md

 ![Comparison Image](./MR-391135_1_C+A_0000_comparison.png)

 ### 5-Slice Bidirectional Propagation Visualization
 Below is a demonstration of the model successfully propagating the prompt across multiple adjacent slices (from Key Slice - 2 down to Key Slice + 2).
 This stacked grid provides a comprehensive view of how well the 3D segmentation generalizes beyond the initial prompted slice.
-The Red Box is denoting the prompt (Bouding box).
+The Red Box is denoting the prompt (Bounding box).

 ![5-Slice Comparison](./MR62668_2_InPhase_0000_5_slice_comparison.png)